TheModernObserver

 6. Cyberpunk: Orion (CD Projekt Red)

-The sequel to Cyberpunk 2077 launched in a much more stable state than its predecessor.
+The sequel to Cyberpunk 2077 builds on the franchise's foundation with a polished experience from day one.
 Built on Unreal Engine 5, Orion expands the verticality of Night City.
 The choice-and-consequence system has been deepened, ensuring that your background (Nomad, Street Kid, or Corpo) drastically alters the mid-game missions, not just the intro.

 7. Hollow Knight: Silksong (Team Cherry)